carson-edmonds/AAI-511_Final_Project/README.md

 # AAI-511_Final_Project
-This project is looking at identifying various composures based on their music using Neural Network models.
+This project is looking at identifying various composers based on their music using Neural Network models.